 Coach link for FREE USA football Membership / FREE insurance

-Beginning this fall 2012, all coaches and players must complete the online NFL FLAG Participation Agreement in order to be eligible to participate in NFL Flag football.
+All coaches and players must complete the online NFL FLAG Participation Agreement in order to be eligible to participate in NFL Flag football.
 It only takes a minute and completion of the agreements provides free NFL Flag player insurance coverage and gives coaches and parents a free membership to the USA Football website which provides lots of information, tools and many online resources for coaches and parents regarding flag and tackle football.

 Please follow the links below to complete your online NFL Flag agreement and receive your free player insurance & USA Football membership.
 Thanks for your support of NFL Flag football!!

 1) Concussion Training: